binary-com/deriv-api-docs/docs/languages/javascript/project-setup/index.md

 touch index.html index.css index.js
 ```

-Now, you can open the folder with your prefered code editor or IDE.

 :::tip
 We suggest using [Visual Studio Code](https://code.visualstudio.com/) with [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) enabled.
 This will help you a lot with implementations.
 :::

-Your final code should be:
+Now open the `index.html` file or use the [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

+Now, change the content of the files using the following approach:

 ```js title="index.js"
 console.log("we will create our websocket connection here");